rononrun/Remove_ROS_VINS/README.md

      # vins_estimator requires the library libopencv_viz.so, which Opencv compiler will generate only if VTK is installed.
      sudo apt-get install libvtk5-qt4-dev

+  3. GTK (needed for opencv)
+     sudo apt-get install libgtk2.0
+     sudo apt-get install libgtk3.0 (optional)
+     Remark: when doing opencv make, enable flags WITH_GTK and WITH_QT.

   3. Opencv 3.1
      mkdir opencv345
      cd opencv345